nwg/racket-wiki/Intro-Projects.md

 [PLaneT](http://planet.racket-lang.org).

 * Implement a Rosetta code task: http://rosettacode.org/wiki/Reports:Tasks_not_implemented_in_Racket
+  - You could also re-implement or improve an existing Racket solution
+* Math: Try some project Euler exercises: http://projecteuler.net
 * Implement mini versions of classical programs (can be used as extended examples on the web site):
   - Notepad using racket/gui
   - Paint